camunda/camunda/README.md

 ## Running locally

-### Using Maven
+### Use maven
 To run the application locally without docker you can use
 ```
 make start-backend
 ```
-This starts elasticsearch and zeebe docker containers, then compiles operate backend components and starts the server.
+This starts elasticsearch and zeebe docker containers, then installs operate locally and starts the server.
-You can shutdown the application with Control-C
+You can shutdown the application with Control-C.
+At the first run it takes some time to resolve all dependencies.

-### Use docker only
+### Use docker
 To run the application locally you can use `docker`, `docker-compose` and `make`.
 Make sure to have a recent version of these tools installed
 locally: you should be able to run these commands on your shell without